-Options / Requirements Treasury Mandate FRC Reference (b) the services would have been purchased if they had not been donated.
-AASB 1058 para 19 allows any not-for-profit entity (including those listed in para 18), as an accounting policy choice, to elect to recognise volunteer services, or a class of volunteer services, if the fair value of those services can be measured reliably, whether or not the services would have been purchased if they had not been donated. would have been purchased if they had not been donated. i.e. where volunteer services meet both conditions in AASB 1058 para 18 must recognise volunteer services in their PRIME returns, where volunteer services can be reliably measured and the volunteer services would have been purchased if they had not been donated (i.e. where volunteer services meet both conditions in AASB 1058 para 18).
+Treasury Mandate FRC Reference where volunteer services meet both conditions in AASB 1058 para 18 must recognise volunteer services in their PRIME returns, where volunteer services can be reliably measured and the volunteer services would have been purchased if they had not been donated (i.e. where volunteer services meet both conditions in AASB 1058 para 18).
 However, this requirement is waived where the total volunteer services that meet both conditions in AASB 1058 para18 are less than \$5 million (subject to requirement below for agencies controlled by a department).
 Agencies that are controlled by a department in accordance with AASB 10 Consolidated Financial Statements must agree in writing whether they need to report to that department, for the purposes of its consolidated financial report, volunteer services that can be reliably measured and the volunteer services would have been purchased if they had not been donated.
-AASB 1058 para C3 allows an entity to apply the standard either: retrospectively to each prior reporting period presented in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, subject to the expedients in paragraph C5; retrospectively with the cumulative effect of initially applying this Standard recognised at the date of initial application in accordance with paragraphs C7-C8.
-Mandate modified retrospective approach to apply AASB 1058 retrospectively with the cumulative effect of initially applying this Standard recognised at the date of initial application.
-Note 1(h) AASB 1058 para C6 allows the practical expedient to not restate completed contracts that are completed contracts at the initial application date.
 Mandate agencies not to adopt this expedient.
-Assets acquired for consideration that was significantly less than fair value principally to Mandate agencies to adopt this expedient.
-Note 1(h)
+Mandate agencies to adopt this expedient. ts: Grantors Mandate agencies adopt the modified retrospective option by recognising and measuring service concession assets and related liabilities at the date of initial application.
+The date of initial application is the beginning of the earliest Note 1(h) where volunteer services meet both conditions in AASB 1058 para 18 must recognise volunteer services in their PRIME returns, where volunteer services can be reliably measured and the volunteer services would have been purchased if they had not been donated (i.e. where volunteer services meet both conditions in AASB 1058 para 18).
+However, this requirement is waived where the total volunteer services that meet both conditions in AASB 1058 para18 are less than \$5 million (subject to requirement below for agencies controlled by a department).
+Agencies that are controlled by a department in accordance with AASB 10 Consolidated Financial Statements must agree in writing whether they need to report to that department, for the purposes of its consolidated financial report, volunteer services that can be reliably measured and the volunteer services would have been purchased if they had not been donated.
+Mandate agencies not to adopt this expedient.
+Mandate agencies to adopt this expedient.